How is my spouse affected by my bankruptcy?

 It’s worth asking your Debt Relief Specialist which would be the best for your situation.

 If you or your spouse are dealing with overwhelming debt, it’s time to reach out to a Licensed Insolvency Trustee.
 You will generally start by speaking with a Debt Relief Specialist, who will recommend your next steps.
 It’s a good idea for you both to attend the first meeting so you both hear the information that is discussed, and you may think of different questions to ask.

 Every situation is unique.
 Speak to a Debt Relief Specialist with Bromwich+Smith to help determine the best route forward for your family.

 Jennifer is COO of a family of 4 that includes two very hungry teenagers with expensive taste in electronics and hoodies.
-When not scouring the world for the greatest deals, she can be found cheering on amateur hockey, swim club races and marching bands, and she is the Marketing Manager at Bromwich+Smith.
+When not scouring the world for the greatest deals, she can be found playing Momtaxi, e-biking around Calgary, or figure skating, and she is the Marketing Manager at Bromwich+Smith.